opent03/common_ml_algos/README.md

-# Entry-level machine learning algos
+# Some ml algos
-This repository contains custom implementations of popular statistical learning algorithms in Python3.
+This repository contains custom implementations of some learning algorithms in Python3.
 Datasets tested on taken from sklearn.datasets.

 # Linear regression
 Train on sklearn-modified boston dataset.
-Implements quadratic loss, batch gradient descent, as well as an optional analytical method of O(n^3) complexity.
+Implements quadratic loss, batch gradient descent, as well as an optional analytical method.
 Added regularization and momentum to gd.

 # Logistic regression
 Trained on sklearn-modified cancer dataset (and does a surprisingly decent job).
 Implements batch gradient descent on max likelihood cost function.